stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 ## How might we support
 ### someone's <span style="color:#3694e4">learning project</span>?

-Examples and ideas based on a true story
+(based on a true story)

 #HSLIDE

 OUTLINE
 1. Challenge
-2. What is a learning project?
+2. What is a "learning project"
-3. Curating
+3. What is "curating"
 4. Curating vs studying

 #HSLIDE